DanCardin/sauce/README.md

 able to get away with using one of the above `shell init` hooks until explicit support is added

+See the [Configuration Reference](./doc/config.md) for available configuration options.

 ## Targets

 A thing which `sauce` can load/unload is called a “target”.